tech-brahman/CoPermissions/README.md

 # CoPermissions
 Lightweight Kotlin coroutine for requesting Android runtime permissions.
-Use it direclty in your suspend functions without overriding onPermissionResult
+Use it directly in your suspend functions without overriding onPermissionResult